Religious Studies

 The goal of the courses is not to persuade students to believe in a particular religion (or not to believe in it) but to analyze it.
 Courses help students understand why people commit to a religion, believe its teachings and practice its way of life.
 They provide students with the intellectual tools to study the ramifications of such commitment, both at the individual and societal levels.

 Religious studies classes teach students how to analyze and understand human behavior and its motivation.
-That motivation may come from beliefs or regular practices, it may be reactions to social pressures and organization both within religion and outside it.
+That motivation may come from beliefs or regular practices, it may be reactions to social pressures and organizations both within religion and outside it.
 It may stem from agreement or disagreement with public pronouncements, speeches and debates.

 The field trains students to see connections, analyze cause and effect and explore the “big picture.”
 It enables people to understand secondary and tertiary ramifications of actions and plans, as well as to evaluate how effective plans and acts can be (or were) for their primary, intended purposes.